kuehbiko/01-Portfolio-Projects/Lyft Baywheels 2022 Analysis/README.md

 - Trip duration in minutes
 - Month the trip started
 - Day the trip started
+  If the day is a weekday or a weekend
 - Hour of the day the trip started

 With the math python package, we were able to define the Haversine function in python.
 The Haversine distance can be defined as the angular distance between two locations on the Earth’s surface [[2](https://towardsdatascience.com/calculating-distance-between-two-geolocations-in-python-26ad3afe287b)].
 Using this function and the start/endpoint coordinates, we were able to create a new calculated column for the total distance of each trip in kilometers.